e-r-w/RuleSet-Validation/README.md

 ### Form validation

   If you need to validate the whole form using the rule set in js, simply call `rsFormValidator.validate(formCtrl)`, where `formCtrl` is the form controller (i.e `scope.myForm`).
-RuleSet Validation will simply loop through all the rules you've associated with that form and call the validation.
+RuleSet Validation will simply loop through all the rules you've associated with that form and call the validation, allowing you to check `myForm.$valid` for form validity*.

 ## Caveats